Skip to content

 Getting around Beppu is easiest if you use the very extensive local bus network.
 Buses run frequently from the station to the main Kannawa area every day.
 You can use a prepaid transit card for easy payments on all the buses.
 The bus drivers are usually very helpful if you show them your destination.

-The how to visit Beppu Hells by bus guide explains all the routes.
+The How to Visit Beppu Hells by Bus: The Complete 2026 Guide guide explains all the routes.
 This Beppu Hells walking route itinerary is simple to follow with a local map.
 You will find many bus stops located right outside the main hell entrances.
 This makes it easy to transition between the two different geothermal districts.

 You can also use a taxi if you are traveling in a small group.
 Taxis are more expensive but they offer a direct route to the Shibaseki area.
 This can save you some time if you are in a rush to see everything.
 Most taxi drivers in the city know the hells very well and are fast.